pyinstaller/pyinstaller/doc/source/Manual.rst

 You could wish, for example, deploy your application with an updater utility and a configurator, both sharing libraries with main application.
 In such a case you could use `MERGE`_ function in order to create a main, big, package, with all libraries and dependencies inside, and two small packages next to the first one.
-As a result, you can't change directory structure after merge.
+All packages linked this way must be placed in the same directory and you can't change directory structure after merge.
+You can look at multipackage examples in 'buildtests' dir.